rahul2983/what-should-i-code/README.md

 2. Use the category and difficulty filters to find specific types of projects
 3. Save your favorite ideas by clicking the "Save Favorite" button
 4. View your history and favorites in the tabs below
+5. Clear your history at any time with the "Clear History" button
-5. Share great ideas with yourself or others using the share button
+6. Share great ideas with yourself or others using the share button

 ## 🛠️ Technologies